MSU leads study exploring the viability of using indoor farming to grow leafy greens

 Runkle said that growers could seek a price premium if they can produce a higher-quality crop.
 He’s interested in whether LEDs provide added benefit with respect to better nutrition, improved texture or taste, as well as other desirable traits.

-Much of the work will be conducted in Runkle’s Controlled-Environment Lighting Laboratory (CELL), which opened in 2017 and is used to study how plants grow under various environmental conditions, such as various colors of light.
+Much of the work is being conducted in Runkle’s Controlled-Environment Lighting Laboratory (CELL), which opened in 2017 and is used to study how plants grow under various environmental conditions, such as various colors of light.
 The findings will be tested at partner locations.

-For more information, visit the project website at scri-optimia.org.
+For more information on research findings and to learn more about the work, visit the project website at scri-optimia.org.